gu-fan/simpleterm.vim/README.rst

     nnor <Leader>sa :Salt<Space>
     nnor <Leader>sk :Skill<CR>

-    " In terminal, use <ESC> to toggle terminal-mode tnor <ESC>   <C-\><C-n>
+    " In terminal, use <ESC> to escape terminal-mode tnor <ESC>   <C-\><C-n>
+    " then, use a or i to back to terminal-mode, like insert-mode

 Further